NorthStarUAS/rc-flight-legacy/README.md

 AuraUAS is a complete (and independent) open-source autopilot.
 It features an inexpensive DIY hardware option and a professionally built (pick and place) hardware option.
-The design philosophy is built around creating a high quality, robust core set of features around a standardized hardware platform.
+The design philosophy is built around creating a high quality, robust core set of features using a standardized hardware platform.
+Hardware was selected to strike a balance between keeping the system inexpensive for a hobbyist budget, while maintaining very high standards of performance and robustness.

 This is not a project that attempts to do everything for everyone with every possible sensor and every possible use case.
 That approach adds tremendous complexity and other projects are pursuing this approach very effectively.

 Aircraft are designed and developed with light weight as a priority in every phase.
 Analogous to that principle, AuraUAS is developed with